Welding

 Surface Tension Transfer

 STT.
-An advanced GMAW process that uses a specialized form of short circuit transfer and adaptive control.
-STT relaxes the surface tension of the puddle to improve transfer.
+An advanced type of GMAW metal transfer that uses a specialized form of short circuit transfer and adaptive control.
+Surface Tension Transfer relaxes the surface tension of the weld pool to improve transfer.

 synergic control

 A feature of some advanced power sources that calibrates all welding parameters in response to one setting.
-Synergic control devices allow the welder to set wire feed speed (WFS) and then adjust all other variables accordingly.
+Synergic control devices allow the welder to set wire feed speed (WFS) and then adjust all other variables accordingly using the trim value.

 tail-out

 The part of a waveform during which current decreases.
-The speed of tail-out affects average current and puddle fluidity.
+The speed of tail-out affects average current and pool fluidity.

 teach pendant